First: Updates About Disney World Annual Passes

 Annual Passholders can now visit the theme parks after 2 PM without a park reservation, except on Saturdays and Sunday’s at Magic Kingdom.
 Pass blockout dates will continue to apply.

-‘Good to Go Days’ for Annual Passholders: In 2024 Disney will offer select days on which Annual Passholders can visit Walt Disney World theme parks without needing a park reservation.
+‘Good to Go Days’ for Annual Passholders: Disney offers select days on which Annual Passholders can visit Walt Disney World theme parks without needing a park reservation.
 This will be in addition to the 2 PM rule above.

 Details on Disney World Annual Passes

 During the shutdown caused by the Coronavirus pandemic, Walt Disney World took the opportunity to review the ways in which it operates and tickets.
 This includes annual passes.
-Upon reopening, annual passes were not available for sale and there was a period of uncertainty about when they would return, or in what format.
 In October 2021, Walt Disney World launched their new annual pass system in tandem with the 50th Anniversary Celebration.

 The previous annual pass system offered guests 8 different options.
-This included water parks only annual passes, and passes for entry after 4pm.
-The new system consists of only 4 passes, and there are new restrictions/limitations that did not exist prior to 2021.
+The current system consists of only 4 types of annual passes.

 Here are some facts at a glance regarding the new Disney World annual passes: